JieZhu617/SingleChainModels/README.md

 # SingleChainModels
-**Official implementation of the paper:**
+Python implementations of statistical-mechanics and semi-analytical models for the stretching response of single polymer chains with deformable bonds.

+This repository contains code associated with the following works:
-**"Stretching Response of a Polymer Chain with Deformable Bonds"** ([Paper Link](https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.134.218101))
+1. **"Stretching Response of a Polymer Chain with Deformable Bonds"** ([Paper Link](https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.134.218101))
+2. **"Elasticity of a Polymer Chain with Deformable Bonds under Fixed Extension and Constant Force"**

 ## Description

-This repository contains Python implementations of statistical mechanics and semi-analytical models to study the stretching behavior of polymer chains.
-Specifically, it includes models accounting for both bond stretching and bond angle deformation, providing accurate predictions of polymer chain responses across the entire force ranges.

-The main features include:

-- **Statistical Mechanics Models**: Implementation of transfer matrix methods to calculate bond orientation probabilities and force-extension relationships.
-- **Semi-Analytical Models**: Efficient computation using deformable Freely Rotating Chain (dFRC) and extensible Freely Jointed Chain (eFJC) models, ideal for rapid evaluation and analysis.

-These tools enable researchers to explore polymer chain mechanics comprehensively, offering predictions validated by experimental data without the necessity of parameter fitting.
+This repository provides numerical implementations for polymer-chain elasticity models with bond stretching and bond-angle deformation.
+The codes cover both semi-analytical chain models and transfer-matrix calculations in different statistical ensembles.

+The transfer-matrix calculations are organized into two ensemble settings:

+- **Gibbs ensemble / constant-force ensemble**: the applied force is prescribed.
+In the isotropic formulation used in the PRL paper, the response depends only on the force magnitude.
+In the fixed-extension/constant-force comparison, this ensemble is expressed equivalently as a prescribed force along the pulling direction.
+The main output is the average extension as a function of force.

+- **Fixed-extension ensemble**: the chain end-to-end extension along the pulling direction is prescribed.
+The main output is the average force as a function of extension.

+The repository also includes semi-analytical models for efficient evaluation of force-extension behavior:

+- **deformable freely rotating chain (dFRC) model**: a reduced model that incorporates both bond stretching and bond-angle deformation.
+It provides an efficient approximation to the full transfer-matrix calculations.

+- **extensible freely jointed chain (eFJC) model**: a simpler semi-analytical model with freely jointed orientations and extensible bonds, used as a reference model for comparison.

+Together, these tools provide a unified framework for studying single-chain elasticity with deformable bonds, combining full transfer-matrix calculations, fixed-extension and constant-force descriptions, and semi-analytical approximations.
+They can be used to examine how bond stretching and bond-angle deformation affect polymer-chain mechanics, to analyze finite-chain and ensemble effects, and to make parameter-free predictions that can be compared with experimental data.

 ## Citation